alyosha/vimedia/README.md

 - `:ActivePlayer` => Confirm active media player
 - `:SelectPlayer` => Select/change active media player from list of all running options

-Please keep in mind that some media players may not have implemented MPRIS fully/at all and available functionality can vary with each player.
-At some point I will go through and properly add debug messages where functionality is not supported, but for now I've just addressed those places that throw errors.
+Please keep in mind that individual media players are responsible for implementing MPRIS properly/at all so available functionality can vary.
+At some point I will go through and properly add debug messages where functionality is not supported, but for now I've just tried to cover those places that throw errors when unavailable.

 Throw an env like the following in your .zshrc/.bashrc to configure your preferred default player:

 `export DEFAULT_VIMEDIA_PLAYER=chromium`

-If you're unsure of the name to set here, try opening the media player and running `:SelectPlayer` from within Vim to get a list of options.
+If you're unsure of the name to set here, try opening the media player and running `:SelectPlayer` from within Vim to get a list of options (remember the players need to be running/active to detect).

 ## Coming soon
 - Seek forward/backwards